-- 1.18.8.1 Financial institutions are required to direct their employees in writing to always co-operate fully with the Regulators and law enforcement agents and to promptly report suspicious transactions to them.
+- 1.18.7.2.
+The AML/CFT performance review of staff is required to be part of employees' annual performance appraisals. - 1.18.8.1.
+Financial institutions are required to direct their employees in writing to always co-operate fully with the Regulators and law enforcement agents and to promptly report suspicious transactions to the NFIU.
 They are also required to make it possible for employees to report any violations of the institution's AML/CFT compliance program to the AML/CFT Compliance Officer.
-Where the violations involve the Chief Compliance Officer, employees are required to report such to a designated higher authority such as the Chief Internal Auditor. - 1.18.8.2 Financial institutions are required to inform their employees in writing to make such reports confidential and that they will be protected from victimization for making them.
+Where the violations involve the Chief Compliance Officer, employees are required to report such to a designated higher authority such as the Chief Internal Auditor.